tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

 As a final piece of syntactic sugar, the word `that` is unnecessary when the function has only one parameter.

-Note that like every other function, doMove *doesn't change the data it's given*.
+Note that like every other function, doMove *doesn't change the data it's given*:

 ```
 ADV → describe state[playerLocation], state